MongoExpUser/Automated-Incremental-Backup-Of-Ubuntu-Based-PostgreSQL/README.md

 	- Use the script named <strong> auto-incremental-backup.sh </strong> in the repository for this step, with the following commands, on a screen that runs in the background:
 	  - if [[ -f tasks.log ]]; then  echo 'Deleting message log file...'; sudo rm tasks.log; fi
 	  - sudo echo '#.. ' > tasks.log && sudo chmod 777 tasks.log
-	  - sudo chmod u+x incrementa-backup.sh && sudo bash incrementa-backup.sh >> tasks.log 2>&1
+	  - sudo chmod u+x auto-incremental-backup.sh && sudo bash auto-incremental-backup.sh >> tasks.log 2>&1
+- Step-3: Check the log file for status with the tail command as follows:
+        - sudo tail -n 500 -f tasks.log

 - Note: The script takes the initial full backup, and takes incremental backup, merging backups and uploading merged backups to object storage at set interval
 ##